tatum021/hashkey-custody-api-docs/source/index.html.md

 from | string | transaction input
 to | string | transaction output
 value | string | transaction value
-confirmations | number | number of transaction confirmations fee | string | fee burnt for the transaction block | number | the block transaction mined in
+affirmativeConfirmation | number | affirmative confirmation of the blockchain confirmations | number | number of transaction confirmations fee | string | fee burnt for the transaction block | number | the block transaction mined in